NeilSWells/IndioFRAM/README.md

 Access the 8k FRAM storage on the Ethernet Module.

 The library divides the memory into 32 pages of 256 bytes of storage.

 Page 0 to 31

 Address 0 to 255

-Although this structure can be wasteful, pages allows different configuration data to be stored in at the same addresses on different pages.
+Although this structure can be wasteful, pages allows different configurations to be stored at the same addresses on different pages.

 ## Basic code
 ```sh